CompilerErrorRBX/Alpha-Changelogs/Survival Update.md

    - **🔥 Grill Attachment**: Used to upgrade the Campfire (Cooking Station Tier 1) for cooking grilled foods.

 7. **⚙️ Major Crafting Components**
    - **🌑 Charcoal**: Can be crafted by burning wood at a campfire, or found throughout the world.
-Used in various recipes, including water filtration and basic medical treatments.
+Used in various recipes, including water filtration, metallurgy, and basic medical treatments.
    - **🧵 Metal Wire**: Crafted at Forge (Tier 1) Crafted from metal scraps.
 Used for crafting traps (e.g., barbed wire trap) and other makeshift items..
    - **🪡 Leather**: Obtained from hunting animals.
 Used in crafting various protective gear like the Makeshift Helmet and Body Armor.
    - **🪨 Metal Plate**: Crafted at the Forge (Tier 1) using metal scraps, and charcoal.
 Major crafting component.